Godwin Obaseki: Public-sector work

-Before becoming the Edo State Governor, Obaseki served as the Chairman of the Economic and Strategy Team (EST).
+For seven years in the administration of Governor Adams Oshiomhole, his predecessor, he served as voluntary Chairman of the Edo State Economic and Strategy Team as well as Chairman of Tax Assessment Review Committee for Edo State Internal Revenue Service (TARC) and the Committee on Micro, Small and Medium Enterprises (MSME), respectively.
 In that capacity, he pioneered a number of policy reforms that saw the state restructure its public finance, secure funding for infrastructure and improve the business environment to attract investment in power, agriculture and other critical sectors.
 Obaseki was also instrumental in attracting the Edo-Azura power project, with support from World Bank to the state.